lissertations/openrefine/div3.md

-# NLA OpenRefine Workshop Outline
+# NLA OpenRefine Workshop Outline for Division 3
 Compiled and presented by Alissa McCulloch, Australian Monographs

 ## Background